ClawSeven/blog/articles/dllm_blog.md

 In SGLang, the initial purpose of Chunked Prefill was to maximize GPU utilization.
 Consequently, the size of a single chunk is typically set quite large—ranging from 2K to 16K tokens in sequence length, depending on the GPU model.
 When the sequence is long enough, it naturally processes **only one request**, which is how the current `prefill adder` and `chunked req` are implemented.

 However, the decoding process for Diffusion models differs: it segments the sequence length at the **Block level**.
 Taking LLaDA-2 as an example, its Block Size is 32 tokens.
-If we were to follow SGLang's previous logic of 'processing only one large request at a time,' GPU performance would clearly be wasted.
+If we were to follow SGLang's previous logic of processing only one large request at a time, GPU performance would clearly be wasted.
 Therefore, **batching** is a crucial problem that must be solved.
 To achieve efficient batching, we modified both `chunked reqs` and the `prefill adder` to enable them to process multiple Diffusion Blocks within a single computation cycle.

 Furthermore, at the actual decoding execution level, we **inserted an abstraction layer for the Diffusion algorithm** between the **TP Worker (Tensor Parallel worker)** and the **Model Runner (model executor)**.